Called as Stewards of Creation

 Camp Hanover is truly a “place apart,” an incredible slice of God’s creation, with nearly 600 acres of forest, field, farm, and lakefront.
-Environmental Stewardship is hardly a new idea here.
-And today, through the development of the GoodPastures program, it’s becoming an even larger focus of our ministry.
+Environmental stewardship is hardly a new idea here.
+And today, through the development of the GoodPastures program, it’s an even larger focus of our ministry.

 Laura Haney serves as Camp Hanover’s Associate Director of Outdoor Ministry.
-As coordinator of the GoodPastures program, Laura implements outdoor education and land stewardship projects, both on site at Camp Hanover, throughout the Presbytery of the James, and the central Virginia region.
+As coordinator of the GoodPastures program, Laura implements outdoor education and land stewardship projects, both on site at Camp Hanover and throughout the Presbytery of the James (central Virginia region).